sifive/wake/share/doc/wake/basic_wake_tutorial.md

 7. For more information on wake library click [here](https://sifive.github.io/wake/).

 ### wake `Hello World`
-* If you want to display a string you can do that using the below function by writing the string to be displayed inside "" and call the function `abc`.

 Copy the below function into a `.wake` file you created in step 4
 ```